Can You Day Trade With Daily Bars Strategies and Backtesting

 Why are we of that opinion?

 In this post, we’ll argue the case for daily bars, even though you might be a day trader.
-There are disadvantages as well, but they are more than offset by the advantages.
+There are also disadvantages, but they are more than offset by the advantages.

 Day trading and different bars